 The Policy Capability Framework is an organisational improvement tool.
 It describes the key components of policy capability needed by a government agency or team to produce quality policy advice.
 The Framework provides a common language for government agencies to reflect on policy performance and identify areas for improvement, while being flexible enough to apply in different operating contexts.
 Senior leaders and policy managers use the Framework to improve the policy performance of their teams and agencies.

 The Policy Capability Framework is one of three improvement frameworks co-designed with the policy community to help government agencies improve their policy quality and capability.
 The other two frameworks are the Policy Quality Framework outlining what quality policy advice means, and the Policy Skills Framework outlining the skills policy practitioners require to deliver quality advice.
-All three frameworks have been endorsed by The Head of Policy Profession and the Tier 2 Policy Leader's Network.
+All three frameworks have been endorsed by the Head of the Policy Profession and the Tier 2 Policy Leaders' Network.

 Overview of the Policy Capability Framework